Easy to Difficult Bible Trivia Quiz

 c.
 Making a commitment to changing your sinful ways.

-Answer B: Charitable deeds.
+Answer B: Performing charitable deeds.

-This is not what repentance is about.
+Doing good things is not what repentance is about.

 It is commendable to do good things, but that does not allow us into heaven and is not part of being repentant.